REsteche/REsteche.github.io/_teaching/2019-spring-teaching-1.md

 Description
 ======
 The Physics for Computer Science discipline seeks to raise and discuss the main topics of classical physics that can be useful to a computer scientist.
+I was responsible for helping the students in the exercises and giving reinforcement classes on the subjects covered in class.

 * **Bibliography:**
   * Physics for Computer Science Students: With Emphasis on Atomic and Semiconductor Physics.
 Narciso García, A. C. Damask, Steven Schwarz.
 Spinger, 1998